 To add a new node to your Dynatrace Managed cluster:

 Log into your Dynatrace Managed Cluster Management Console.

-From the navigation menu, select Home to go to the Dynatrace Managed deployment status page.
+In the Dynatrace menu, go to Deployment status page.

 Click Add new cluster node.